dallas/SupermarketReceipt-Refactoring-Kata-Ruby/README.md

 instead check out the `with_tests` branch (coming soon).
 Those tests have reasonably good coverage and should support most kinds of refactorings you’d like to do.

+## Development

+This is a refactoring kata, so there is quite a lot of existing application structure to work with.
+There is a single test file with a single test case.
+You can run the tests by running `rake test` (or simply `rake`).
+If you want to run the application code in a console, you can do so by running `irb -r ./main`.